RaspberryPiFoundation/picamzero/docs/video_methods.md

 ## Record a video
 #### `record_video`

-Records a video for a specified duration, given in seconds.
+Records a video for a specified `duration`, given in seconds.
 If no duration is specified, the video will record for 5 seconds.
-Returns the filename of the video that was recorded.
+Returns the `filename` of the video that was recorded.

 ```
 record_video(